-• By January 11, 2021, the Getsingers began to worry that they would be caught and discussed their concerns with their friends on Facebook.
-Getsinger's husband commented, "@Stacie Getsinger thinks we are going to jail".
+On January 11, 2021, the Getsingers continued discussing on Facebook the prospects of being held accountable for their actions.
+Getsinger commented, "@Stacie Getsinger thinks we are going to jail".
 A friend then asked, "does stacie think that".
 Person-1 responded, "[f]or going in."
-Hargis-Getsinger responded with a "thumbs up" symbol.
-When another person again asked, "did they open the doors for you," Hargis-Getsinger falsely replied, "yes."
+Stacie Hargis-Getsinger responded with a "thumbs up" symbol.
+And responded, "Yes" when someone asked, "did they open the doors for you."